aidanvillegas/octelerad-web-te/infra/docker/README.md

 docker compose up --build
 ```

-Caddy proxies `http://app.localhost` to the web container and `http://api.localhost` to the API container.
+Caddy terminates TLS locally, so browse to `https://app.localhost` for the web UI and `https://api.localhost/docs` for the API documentation.